Exploration and Production

 Oil sands, such as those found in northern Alberta, are a naturally occurring mixture of bitumen—a heavy, viscous form of crude oil mixed with water, sand and clay.
 Using hydroprocessing technology, bitumen can be refined to yield synthetic crude oil.

 Chevron has a 20 percent nonoperated working interest in the Athabasca Oil Sands Project (AOSP) near Fort McMurray, Alberta.
-In 2012, the AOSP Expansion 1 Project continued to ramp up, increasing daily production to approximately 255,000 barrels.
-In mid-2012, a final investment decision was made on the Quest Project, a carbon capture and sequestration project that is designed to capture and store more than 1 million tons of carbon dioxide annually by 2015.
+In 2014, average total daily production increased to 243,000 barrels (43,000 net) of synthetic oil.
+The Quest Project, a carbon capture and sequestration project, is being built to capture and store more than 1 million tons of carbon dioxide produced annually by bitumen processing at the AOSP.

 Investing in LNG